nuuuwan/news_lk3_data/README.md

 The circular to this effect has already been issued by the Education Ministry to education authorities of all provinces.

+A media release issued by the Ministry further states that school principals who have not yet received the circular can inquire about it from the respective provincial and zonal education offices while students can obtain more information from the principals of their respective schools.

 ◼️

 [Data](articles/055fe7e7.json)